All Episodes

 We have the film and the trailer.

-And you're welcome to share that.
+And you're welcome to share that with friends and family.

-We really want this to go far and wide and we really want an impact for the good of the faithful and for the good of our church.
+And we really want an impact for the good of the faithful and for the good of our church.

 And your presence on social media?